-During performance appraisal meetings (and any other time for that matter) we know what a powerful tool listening is.
+During performance review or appraisal meetings (and any other time for that matter) we know what a powerful tool listening is.
 We know that when people feel listened to they also feel valued, respected and engaged.
-Yet, I’m often told by the clients I work with that they don’t feel listened to at work – in or out of the performance appraisal meeting!
+Yet, I’m often told by the clients I work with that they don’t feel listened to at work – in or out of the performance review or appraisal meeting!
 Of course there are many barriers to listening effectively.
 For example, have you ever found it difficult to listen to someone when:

 a) you know the solution to the problem they are talking through or